Question: Can Chlamydia come back?

 Get your sexual partner (male or female) tested

 Don’t just treat for chlamydia alone.
 You can contact the disease again.
-Request your partner test for chlamydia.
+Request your partner test for chlamydia and other STIs, and get treated if positive.
 If you have chlamydia, there is a good chance he/she has chlamydia too.

 Retest for chlamydia if you have a new partner